Top 10 Things You Need To Know About Distributions From Your Retirement Account

 In the case of an early distribution from your IRA, a 10% withholding for the penalty amount can be made.

-Whenever you convert a traditional account to a Roth account, you pay tax on the amount of the conversion.
-Which is worth it, because you’ll have a Roth account that grows entirely tax free which you won’t pay taxes on when you distribute the money.
+Whene you convert a traditional account to a Roth account, you pay tax on the amount of the conversion.
+This is usually worth it, because you’ll have a Roth account that grows entirely tax free which you won’t pay taxes on when you distribute the money.

 It’s amazing right?
 While traditional IRA owners must take required minimum distributions (RMD) when they reach the age of 70 1/2, Roth IRAs are exempt from RMD rules.
 This allows you to keep your money invested for as long as you wish.